 We run three separate Diocesan Championship meets: Developmental (K-4) typically takes place the 2nd weekend in May.
 The JV and Varsity Championships take place the 3rd Saturday in May—Varsity in the morning and JV in the afternoon.

-- Novice Runners can participate in up to 4 individual events total (and one relay) at the Championship
+- Novice Runners can participate in up to 4 individual events per person PLUS the relay at the Championship

 - Current Novice Championship Events: 50 meters, 100 meters, 200 meters, 400 meters, 800 meters, 1600 meters, 4x100 Relay, Long Jump